 New TLDs are growing in popularity each day, and until they reach maturity, you can always simply redirect your new .photography domain to your existing site for the moment.

 Here’s everything you need to know about the new photography top-level domains (their inherent problems, examples of photographers having made the switch, and a thorough Q&A questions to cover any other questions you might have):

 Constantly be on the lookout for quality photography websites, and what you can use to incorporate into your own site.

 I’m not talking about stealing.
 I’m talking about stealing like an artist: collect ideas and then remix & re-imagine them to create your own path.

-For examples and ideas on building great photo websites, I’ve gathered relevant articles into the “Inspiration” category on the Foreground Blog.
+For examples and ideas on building great photo websites, I’ve gathered relevant articles into the “Inspiration” category.

 At the very least, do a quick Google search for “most influential photographers” to get lists of great photo websites, and simply take a few minutes to review their sites and figure out how to take your own site to the next level.

 Every page on your site should have a clear purpose, there should be one or two clear actions you want your visitors to take.